Marko-Programmer/CV/README.md

 # CV
-Marko Zenchuk's resume: experience, skills, and projects in programming
+Marko Zhenchuk's resume: experience, skills, and projects in programming